-Our data management platform provides the ability for Rokt to receive custom audience data at any frequency you prefer.
-If you’re working with Rokt as an advertiser, these lists can be used in your campaigns to either target or suppress certain users from seeing your offers.
-If you’re working with Rokt as a partner these lists can be used to determine exactly which users will see the Rokt UX on your site.
+Using our data management platform, Rokt can receive custom audience data at any frequency you prefer.
+If you’re working with Rokt as a brand, these lists can be used in your campaigns to either target or suppress certain customers from seeing your offers.
+If you’re working with Rokt as a partner these lists can be used to determine what customers see the Rokt experience on your site.

-One method of delivering custom audience data to Rokt is through the use of the Rokt-hosted SFTP.
+One method of delivering custom audience data to Rokt is the Rokt-hosted SFTP.

 Connecting to the Rokt SFTP

-Please reference the instructions found here for setting up FileZilla and connecting to the Rokt Secure FTP.
+Reference the instructions for setting up FileZilla and connecting to the Rokt SFTP.

 For the majority of integrations, custom audience files should be placed within the following file path: